emmt/LocalFilters.jl/README.md

 where `A` is the source of the operation, `B` is the neighborhood, `C` is the result of the operation.
 Here `Sup(A)` denotes the support of `A` (that is the set of indices in `A`).
-The methods `initial`, `update` and `store` and the type of the variable `v` are specific to the considered operation.
+The type of the state variable `v`, the methods `initial`, `update`, and `store` are specific to the considered operation.
 For maximum efficiency, the methods `initial` and `update` shall return the same type of result.
 To execute the filter, call the `localfilter!` method as:

 ```julia
 localfilter!(dst, A, B, initial, update, store)